carbon-language/carbon-lang/lldb/tools/lldb-mi/MIReadMe.txt

 will be generated.

 All the files prefix with MI are specifically for the MI driver code only.
-Non prefixed code is the original LLDB driver which has been left untouched as much as possible.
-This allows the LLDB driver code to develop independently and make future integration more straight forward.

-File MIDriverMain.cpp contains the executables main() function and some common global functions common to the two drivers.
+File MIDriverMain.cpp contains the executables main() function.

 =========================================================================
 Current limitations: